juliuskoskela/nix-foundations/src/markdown/00-nix-foundations.md

 - Debugging Complexity: Debugging Nix code can be particularly difficult due to its declarative nature and the abstraction of its operational mechanisms, often leading to a frustrating experience for developers.

 - Evolving Design: The Nix ecosystem is still under active development, with major features and improvements yet to be integrated into the mainline.
 This ongoing evolution, while promising for the future, can introduce uncertainties and compatibility issues for current users.

+- To ensure the ability to roll back the system at any time, Nix retains all historical environments by default, resulting in increased disk space usage.

+- While this additional space usage may not be a concern on desktop computers, it can become problematic on resource-constrained cloud servers.

 -->